kiwi0fruit/jats/README.md

 * JIO - rigid reactivity,
 * PIY - spontaneous reactivity aka adaptivity.

-These temperaments can be used for [dominant agnostic type names](#115-dominant-agnostic-type-names).
+These temperaments can be used for [dominant agnostic type names](#115-dominant-agnostic-type-names) (which are given in the the next 4.2 section too).

 ### 4.2 Type names matching table